 Where do you get those meal prep containers?

-I love these 3 Compartment Glass Meal Prep Containers (affiliate link!) for meals like this where I want to keep ingredients separated.
+I love these 3 Compartment Glass Meal Prep Containers for meals like this where I want to keep ingredients separated.
 These ones are made by Prep Naturals and you can find them on Amazon.

 Is this recipe freezer-friendly?

 I would not recommend freezing this recipe due to the mayonnaise and celery.
 It would definitely have a weird texture after thawing!

 Store prepared chicken salad in an airtight container with lid in the fridge for up to 4 days.

 I usually prefer to enjoy chicken salad cold from the fridge, but a delicious way to heat it up would be to toast it on some bread and add cheese for a chicken salad melt!
 You could use an air fryer, toaster oven, or regular oven for this.

 For all the dill pickle lovers out there, this easy make-ahead lunch is for you!
 This creamy crunchy Dill Pickle Chicken Salad is packed with pickles, fresh dill, celery, and chicken breast.
 Excellent on a wrap, bun, croissant, or with crackers!

 - 1 pound boneless skinless chicken breasts, cooked then shredded and chopped (about 3 cups shredded chicken)